How to Remove Sticky Pollen from Your Car This Spring

 To prevent pollen damage, it's important to wash your car frequently during pollen season.
 Using a typical car shampoo with a microfiber mitt helps lift away pollen particles without scratching the paint.
 Focus on getting into crevices where pollen accumulates.
 Rinsing thoroughly carries away the washed-off pollen.

-While some automotive shampoos claim to have special pollen fighting ingredients, regular car shampoo containing surfactants to capture and solubilize pollen are usually adequate for removing pollen.
+While some automotive shampoos claim to have special pollen-fighting ingredients, regular car shampoos containing surfactants to capture and solubilize pollen are usually adequate for removing pollen.
 The mechanical act of washing plays a bigger role than any special chemical ingredients.
-Just be sure to use a pH balanced soap that won't damage your car's paint.
+Just be sure to use a pH-balanced soap that won't damage your car's paint.

 For interior protection, make sure to replace your cabin air filter per the manufacturer's recommendations, usually every 12,000 miles or 12 months.
 A clean filter prevents pollen and allergens from circulating through your AC system.
 Deep cleaning your car's interior including vacuuming upholstery, wiping down surfaces, and using an air purifier also helps keep pollen at bay inside your car's cabin.